brandon-pereira/betterdo-ui/README.md

 It's recommended you run this with the REST API Server.
 See [betterdo-api](https://github.com/brandon-pereira/betterdo-api).

+> **Note:** This repository is actively being migrated to TypeScript.
+Any new features should leverage TypeScript by default.

 ## Features

 -   ⚛️ React Application leveraging Hooks and SWR.